-The Department of Education can be select students for verification at any point within the aid year, even after a disbursement has been made.
+The Department of Education can select students for verification at any point within the aid year, even after a disbursement has been made.
 Changes to the FAFSA can trigger changes to verification status.
-If a student is selected for verification after receiving Pell grant funds, the student must submit all required documentation, even if no longer in attendance at Barstow Community College.
-Failure to complete the verification process will result in an over-award status for the student and the student will lose eligibility for all financial aid at any institution until the over-award status is corrected.
+If a student is selected for verification after receiving Pell grant funds, the student must submit all required documentation.
+Failure to complete the verification process will result in an over-award status for the student and the student will be placed in repayment with the Department of Education and will lose eligibility for all financial aid at any institution until the over-award status is corrected.